 Now since today was so ridiculously warm, and since the baby turtles won’t be going into hibernation, I decided that today might be a good day to test out my new camera and get some decent pics.
 Only recently have I realized that the camera really does make the difference, and my iPhone pictures, while decent, can’t compete with a device that is specifically designed with one purpose–to capture images in the finest detail.

 Here are a few of my favorite photos for the day, along with a couple of videos.
-I know that it can’t always be 76 degrees Farenheit (24 degrees Celsius) in the middle of December, nor should it, but at least the weather allowed me to take some nice pictures in natural light.
+I know that it can’t always be 76 degrees Farenheit (24 degrees Celsius) in the middle of December, nor should it, but at least the weather let me take some nice pictures in natural light.